ecorkevin/grunt_criterion/README.md

 This adds a custom comment to the beginning of your js file, should you choose.
 (WORK IN PROGRESS)

-### <tt>TABLE OF JSHINT ERRORS</tt>
+### <tt>JSHINT ERROR EDITOR</tt>

-If you're so inclined, this package takes advantage of an express webserver.
+If you're so inclined, this package takes advantage of an express webserver and code mirror.
 Running

 		node web.js

-Fires a webserver on port 3000 that keeps track of your log.json file for easy viewing.
+Fires a webserver on port 7000 that keeps track of the present errors inside log.json.
 Simply navigate to

-		localhost:3000
+		localhost:7000

 to view any errors.
-Refreshing the page after a grunt will also show the latest errors/changes to your directory.
+You can modify and save the errors right in the browser!

 ### <tt>Watcher</tt>

-To make that table above even easier to use, you can run
+To make that editor above even easier to use, you can run

 		grunt watch

 on your directory.
-Every changed file will be jshinted, and all errors will automatically show up on localhost
+Every saved watch file will be jshinted, and all errors will automatically show up in the localhost editor.

 ### <tt>Code Coverage</tt>